 Lower Saxony may be pretty, but I gotta say – the mountains are mere mole hills.
-Moving to central Germany from Switzerland is like having your parents replace your Halloween candy with broccoli – it’s harder to enjoy the healthy stuff after feasting on a steady diet of world-class alpine sports for a year.
+Moving to central Germany from Switzerland is like having your parents replace your Halloween candy with broccoli; it’s harder to enjoy the healthy stuff after feasting on a steady diet of world-class alpine sports.
 The good news for us is that we switched from snowboarding to skiing when we moved to Europe, so we’re still beginners.
-As soon as fresh powder hit our local slopes in January, we followed a friend’s recommendation and headed to Skizentrum Sankt Andreasberg, a small ski area in Germany’s Harz Mountains.
-As we quickly discovered, it’s a lot easier to learn to ski when the mountain’s a mere mole hill!Want to ski in Germany's #Harz Mountains?
-See our #traveltips for Skizentrum Sankt Andreasberg before planning your trip.Click To Tweet
+As soon as fresh powder hit the slopes in January, we followed a friend’s recommendation and headed to Skizentrum Sankt Andreasberg, a small ski area in central Germany.
+Skiing in the Harz Mountains is a great option for newbs and budget-savvy shoppers.
+And as we quickly discovered, it’s easier to learn to ski when the mountains are mere mole hills!Want to go skiing in the Harz Mountains in Germany?
+Check out our travel tips for Skizentrum Sankt Andreasberg before planning your trip!

 - Skizentrum Sankt Andreasberg (Matthias Schmidt Berg) is located less than an hour by car from Goettingen on the B27.